Kaibab National Forest Ranches

 This isn't all of the government assistance that benefited the ranch.
 According to a 2008 Arizona Game & Fish Department letter, they had previously spent more than $1.3 million on the ranch.

 The enormous CO Bar Ranch is located between Flagstaff and the Grand Canyon, and runs from the Little Colorado River in the east to State Route 64 in the west.
 It is comprised primarily of private and state land, but includes the Coconino National Forest's Slate Mountain & Wild Bill grazing allotments in the south, and the Kaibab National Forest's Moqui grazing allotment in the north, along with the BLM's small CO Bar allotment, administered by their Hassayampa Field Office.
-The ranch uses scientifically discredited Holistic Resource Management (HRM) intensive grazing theories.
+The ranch has used scientifically discredited Holistic Resource Management (HRM) intensive grazing theories.
 HRM grazing plans are typified by high utilization rates, which can increase competition between cattle and wildlife for forage, and degrade watershed health and wildlife habitat - especially in dry ecosystems and during droughts.
 (Babbitt Ranches LLC also owns the Espee Ranch, located west of SR 64, which includes private land and state grazing lease #05-000822.)

-Grand Canyon Ranch (Territorial Livestock & Cattle Co., LLC) - Ryan (FS), Gramma Spring, Gulch, Hacks & Kanab Gulch (BLM) Allotments, State Lease #05-000667
+Grand Canyon Ranch (Territorial Livestock & Cattle Co., LLC) - Ryan (FS), Grama Spring, Hacks, Kanab Gulch & Gulch (BLM) Allotments, State Lease #05-000667

 YEARSPROGRAMAMOUNTPROJECT NAME